Basement Jaxx vs. Metropole Orkest: Promotion

 A day before their performance at the Muziekgebouw Frits Philips, on 3 February 2011, Metropole Orkest with Malinga, Hector and Reilly gave a small live ensemble version of "Do Your Thing" on the Dutch talk show De Wereld Draait Door.

 Due to the big success of the Netherlands' show, the production team decided to conduct two shows at The Barbican, London.
-On 7 February they posted a footage of their performance for on their website.
+On 7 February they posted footage of their performance on their website.

 The new mix of "Raindrops" called "Jaxx Club Boot" was released as a digital single on 13 November 2011.